Chain Link Fencing Cost

 Building Regulations and Planning Permission

-There are no building regulations applicable to installing a chain link fence.
-But you must inform your neighbour if the fencing is going up next to a boundary wall.
+Although there are aren't any building regulations applicable to installing a chain link fence, you should still inform your neighbour if the fencing is going up next to a boundary wall.

 To find out whether a fence is yours or a neighbour’s check your Title Plan or contact the Land Registry.
 You can do this online.
 A Title Register and Title Plan are £3 each, but a Property Summary is free.